specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn how to create, upload, and use a glossary file for document translation in Microsoft Syntex.
+description: Learn how to create, use, update, share, and link to a glossary file for document translation.
 ---

 # Create and use a custom glossary for document translation in Microsoft Syntex